 "We can lift each other up on bad nights, kind of give each other a wink when we screw up or do something funny," Chris Stapleton told the New York Times last year.

 Their lasting support and partnership have proven successful.
 In 2017, Stapleton released the hugely successful From A Room Vol. 1 and 2, featuring the healing "Broken Halos" and the honky tonker, "Up to No Good Livin'."

-The couple recently celebrated their 10 year wedding anniversary in 2017 and Morgane shared a sweet message to her husband on her Instagram.
+The couple celebrated their 10 year wedding anniversary in 2017 and Morgane shared a sweet message to her husband on her Instagram.